TanabutT/Projects/NaïveBees_DeepLearningwithImages/README.md

-goal is to build an algorithm to help
+#Ggoal is to build an algorithm to help.
 The starting point is to determine the genus—Apis (honey bee) or Bombus (bumble bee)—based on photographs of the insects.